 The most effective substitute in Premier League history, Defoe’s 24 goals when coming off the bench hand him the title as the division’s most prolific ‘Super Sub’.

 Only six players in the division’s history have ever scored more goals in total than the former West Ham and Tottenham forward, who has hit 162 Premier League goals over a career taking in spells at five top-flight clubs.

-Defoe’s tally of 24 substitute goals has been scored in 149 appearances off the bench, with only the aforementioned Crouch being introduced more often throughout Premier League history.
+Defoe’s tally of 24 substitute goals has been scored in 149 appearances off the bench, with only the aforementioned Milner and Crouch being introduced more often throughout Premier League history.

-Despite an impressive goalscoring record since arriving in English football, Giroud has largely struggled to command an automatic starting position during spells at London rivals Arsenal and Chelsea.
+Despite an impressive goalscoring record during his time in English football, Giroud largely struggled to command an automatic starting position during spells at London rivals Arsenal and Chelsea.

-The Frenchman signed for the Gunners from Montpellier in 2012 and scored 105 goals in all competitions over a five-and-a-half-year period, including 73 Premier League goals in just 119 starts for the Gunners.
+The Frenchman signed for the Gunners from Montpellier in 2012 and scored 105 goals in all competitions over a five-and-a-half-year period, including 73 Premier League goals in just 119 starts for the north London side.

-Having moved across the capital in January 2018, Giroud’s prospects have improved little since then in terms of regular first-team football, with 31 of his 49 league appearances for the club coming off the bench.
+Having moved across the capital in January 2018, Giroud’s prospects of regular first-team football failed to improve, with 42 of his 75 league appearances for Chelsea coming off the bench.

-Those statistics have done little to damage his goal threat, however, Giroud’s 20 goals as a substitute the second-highest tally in Premier League history behind only Defoe.
+Those statistics have done little to damage his goal threat however, Giroud leaving the Premier League this summer with 20 goals scored as a substitute – the second-highest tally in the division’s history behind only Defoe.